Reference

 Why it matters: Most teams quote a CAC that ignores headcount and tooling, so the real number is often two to three times higher.
 AI that scales outreach on a broken funnel scales the cost, not the efficiency.
 A rising CAC with flat conversion is the first signal that the pipeline architecture, not the budget, is the problem.

-Read full definition →Customer Lifetime Value (LTV)
+Read the full definition →

-RevOps & GTMThe total profit a customer is expected to generate across the entire relationship, not the size of their first order.
+The total profit a customer is expected to generate across the entire relationship, not the size of their first order.

 LTV estimates the net value of a customer over their full tenure.
 A common formula is LTV = (ARPA x Gross Margin) / Churn Rate, where ARPA is average revenue per account.
 The number is only as accurate as the churn input, which is why cohort analysis beats a single company-wide average.
 Use gross profit, not revenue, or the figure flatters itself.